 Perfect Intonation: One of the foundations of Choral Excellence.

 I suspect that the choristers of the New England Conservatory Concert Choir would tell me, “We love our Chorus Director….”
-Well that’s fine, but “love” has nothing to do her doing her job properly, which she’s not doing.
+Well that’s fine, but “love” has nothing to do with her doing her job properly, which she’s not doing.
 “Love” has nothing to do with choral excellence.
 “Love” has nothing to do with achieving perfect intonation in all voice sections, SATB.
-So let’s this this “love” thing and how much you like her out of the way from the start.
+So let’s dispense with this “love” thing and how much you like her and get that out of the way from the start.
 Because the topic is choral excellence — doing a job that she’s paid to do by the Conservatory and not riding on her degree from Westminster Choir College — and not her personality and the affection you have for her.

 I wish I could write as positively about the New England Conservatory Concert Choir as I have about the New England Conservatory Philharmonic and their performances, but unfortunately I can’t do that and be honest.
 Also, on this page I give examples of choral ensembles of all sizes from Chamber size to large-scale Orchestra Choruses which sing with perfect intonation.
 The size of the Chorus is irrelevant.
 Instead, it has to do with how they are trained.
 Some Chorus Directors are doing their job.
 Others clearly are not but remain in their positions.
+Why?

 Isn’t the New England Conservatory Concert Choir and Chamber Singers the same choral ensemble that used to be called the New England Conservatory Chorus — which sang with perfect intonation under Chorus Director Lorna Cooke deVaron — and performed and recorded with the Boston Symphony Orchestra and Boston Pops before John Oliver founded the Tanglewood Festival Chorus which replaced the New England Conservatory Chorus?
 (Some background on that: As the story goes, John Oliver went to Seiji Ozawa and told him, “We need our own Chorus.”
 Seiji said: “Go start one.”
 Shocked John Oliver did and named it the Tanglewood Festival Chorus to be the Official Chorus of the Tanglewood Music Festival, and later the Official Chorus of the Boston Symphony Orchestra and Boston Pops.)